Grand Duchy of Lithuania: Etymology

 Naming convention of both title of ruler (hospodar) and the state changed as it expanded its territory.
 Following the decline of the Kingdom of Ruthenia and incorporation of its lands into the Grand Duchy of Lithuania, Gediminas started to title himself as "King of Lithuanians and many Ruthenians", while the name of the state became the Grand Duchy of Lithuania and Ruthenia.
 Similarly the title changed to "King of Lithuanians and Ruthenians, ruler and duke of Semigallia" when Semigallia became part of the state.
 The 1529 edition of the Statute of Lithuania described the titles of Sigismund I the Old as "King of Poland, the Grand Duke of Lithuania, Ruthenia, Prussia, Samogitia, Mazovia, and other [lands]".
+However, in the final Third Statute of Lithuania (adopted in 1588) the country's name was written only as the "Grand Duchy of Lithuania".

-The country was also called the Republic of Lithuania (Respublica Lituana) since at least the mid-16th century, already before the Union of Lublin in 1569.
+The country was also referred to as the Republic of Lithuania (Respublica Lituana) since at least the mid-16th century, even before the Union of Lublin in 1569.